 Reflective insulation systems are fabricated from aluminum foils with a variety of backings such as roof sheathing, craft paper, plastic film, polyethylene bubbles, or cardboard.
-These systems are not recommended for the cold and very cold climates.
+The resistance to heat flow depends on the heat flow direction; this type of insulation is most effective in reducing downward heat flow and requires an air space adjacent to the reflective surface.
+Reflective systems are typically located between roof rafters, floor joists, or wall studs.
+Reflective insulation placed in walls must be perforated.
 If a single reflective surface is used alone and faces an open space, such as an attic, it is called a radiant barrier.
-Radiant barriers are not recommended for cold and very cold climates.
+Radiant barriers are sometimes used in buildings to reduce summer heat gain and winter heat loss.
+They can be effective in the hot-dry and mixed dry climates at reducing peak cooling loads, especially if ductwork or cooling equipment is located in the attic.
+All radiant barriers must have a low emittance (0.1 or